Gola Dhoro: Copper objects

 Being a small size settlement, the number of copper objects found at Gola Dhoro is very high.
 A copper vessel containing eight bangles, an axe probably used for recycling precious metal, copper knives with bone handles are found.
 A unique copper battle-axe (parashu) is also an interesting find from this area and the small size of the battle-axe suggests it as presumably used for ritualistic purposes.
 The unique copper knives were found in association with a large amount of fish bones, suggesting that the knives were used for drying fish.
 However, no evidence of copper smelting has been found, but heavily tampered clay crucibles with copper adhering in them have been found, suggesting that they might have been used for copper smelting.

 Harappan seals

-Considering its relatively small size of less than 2 hectares, Archaeologists did not expect much from Gola Dhoro, but they were surprised to find five inscribed steatite seal with unicorn depicted on it.
-These type of seals are fairly common in urban centers of Indus Valley civilization, which would have been used in trade related activities.
-In addition to engraved inscription and unicorn picture, one of the seals has a deep scooped out rectangular socket like cavity, the purpose of which is not clear.
+Considering its relatively small size of less than 2 hectares, Archaeologists did not expect much from Gola Dhoro, but they were surprised to find five inscribed steatite seals with a unicorn depicted on each.
+These types of seals are fairly common in urban centres of Indus Valley civilization, which would have been used in trade related activities.
+In addition to the engraved inscription and unicorn picture, one of the seals has a deep scooped out rectangular socket like cavity, the purpose of which is not clear.
 Such seals with sockets is a unique find and not reported in any other Harappan site.